-Figure 1-3 Communication Ports Used By the Orchestrator Server http://DNS Name or IP Address:80
+Figure 1-3 Communication Ports Used By the Orchestrator Server

 1. Users who open the User Portal for managing jobs do so by opening a Web browser and entering the URL to the Orchestrator Server followed by the port designated for the User Portal during installation.
 In a basic installation of ZENworks Orchestrator, this is port 80.
 The URL would therefore be entered as follows: